View Jonathan Suttle's Obituary on americanpress.com and share memories

 Jon loved his country and his flag.
 As long as he was able, he participated with the Marine Corps League in services honoring the fallen.
 Helped with the Avenue of Flags for many years.
 Stood with a Marine in front of a judge as they prepared to make a change in their lives.
 Praying they would stand strong as they stood up to the temptations in their lives.

-He had many hobbies.
-Biking, camping, canoeing, hiking, nature photography.
+He had many hobbies - biking, camping, canoeing, hiking, nature andphotography.
 He loved outdoor cast iron cooking.
 Instructing others in outdoor dutch oven cooking.
 He wasn't a fisherman but he loved living on the river.
-Loved going out with his grand children fishing the rivers and lakes.
+He loved going out with his grandchildren fishing the rivers and lakes.

 He will be missed.
 Everyone who knew him knows where he will spend eternity.